Analyzing Data about Lost Baggage: It’s All Relative (Frequency)

 Notice the larger airlines now fare much better.
 For example, US Airways was in the bottom 5 for mishandled baggage based solely on frequency counts (top chart).
 But taking into account passenger volume (bottom chart) it’s now in the top 5, with one of the lowest rates of mishandled baggage for the month.

-You might think it’s an obvious point, yet misleading charts of frequency counts are very common in newspapers and magazines, especially in the ubiquitous “top 10” and “top 5” lists that appear in many blogs, such as:
+You might think it’s an obvious point, yet misleading charts of frequency counts are very common in newspapers and magazines, especially in the ubiquitous “top 10” and “top 5” lists that appear in many blogs.

 How might you adjust data in these sets of rankings to better compare job availability or the potential for financial gain in cities?